nlimpert/crosscut/README.md

-# Academy
+# CROSSCUT

-The Academy repository contains the training materials used in the ROS-I Academy (https://ros-i.academy) and the ROS-I School (https://ros-i.school).
+This repository supports the paper "Compiling ROS Schooling Curricula via Contentual Taxonomies" by providing an exemplary set of training material on ROS Basics.
 All of this material is written in the well readable reStructuredText format.
 In addition, extensions for the Sphinx documentation generator (https://www.sphinx-doc.org), which is used to build the output, are developed directly in this repository.

 ## Getting Started